the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 ## Case study: The `examgenerator` service

 Let's say you're building a product to generate academic materials given some relevant context.
-Your premier feature will be creating **multiple choice exams**, which tend to me the most time-consuming for instructors to create.
+Your premier feature will be creating **multiple choice exams**, which tend to be the most time-consuming for instructors to create.

 For example, for the following inputs: